harriedegroot/nl.hdg.mqtt/README.md

 This appp is **NOT** a plug & play solution.
 You need some technical background to get things working.
 If you don't like to tinker with stuff, you don't like to try many different roads before you finally get your ultimate solution or you have no clue what a command-line is: it's probably not for you...

-## Why MQTT?
+## MQTT?
 [MQTT](http://mqtt.org/) is a lightweight communication protocol and it's (becoming) the industry standard for IoT messaging (Internet of Things).
-To standardize event further, the [Homie Convention](https://homieiot.github.io/) is implemented (v3.0.1).
+Furthermore, the [Homie Convention](https://homieiot.github.io/) is implemented (v3.0.1).
-From their website: The Homie convention defines a standardized way of how IoT devices and services announce themselves and their data on the MQTT broker.
+From their website: *The Homie convention defines a standardized way of how IoT devices and services announce themselves and their data on the MQTT broker*.

 ## Functionality
 - Dispatch device state changes for all connected devices.